bgantzler/ember-yeti-table2/README.md

 ## Breaking change.
+All components are now glimmer.
+Any dependancy on two-way bound arguments are no longer valid.

-# Du to glimmer not being two-way bound and need for DDAU
+# Due to glimmer not being two-way bound and need for DDAU
 Sort is initial only.
 To allow changes, you have to supply an onSortChanged function and change the value passed in PageNumber is initial only.
 To allow changes, you have to supply an onPageNumberChanged function and change the value passed in

-# Due to reactive nature, causes an infinite loop
+# Due to reactive natutre, causes an infinite loop
-Since assigning the same value to a property causes a tracked change, changing totalRows to the same value in the outside world causes in infinit loop.
-The outside needs to check and guard against it.
+The paginationData variable passed to loadData will no longer contain TotalRows and TotalPages.
+    You should have the data to calculate these yourself pageNumber will not be minned if greater than number of pages pageEnd will not be minned if greater than totalRows